 From the past to the present in just a 10-minute walk

-Once you're back at Willemsplein, you walk across the Erasmus Bridge to the 'Kop van Zuid'.
-Do not forget to enjoy the view!
+From Willemsplein you walk across the Erasmus Bridge to the 'Kop van Zuid'.
+Do not forget to enjoy the amazing view on the way!
 Turn right to the Wilhelminapier, where you'll find Hotel New York at the end.
 Hotel New York is situated in the former head office of the Holland America Line, where thousands of people started their trip across the Atlantic, hoping for a better life in America.
-Nowadays, Hotel New York is a great place for a meal or an overnight stay in a historic atmosphere.
+Nowadays, Hotel New York is a great place for a meal, drink and fantastic views on the Maas river from the terrace.

-You can also choose to walk across the Rijnhaven bridge to Katendrecht, where you'll find the Fenix Food Factory.
-This is an old port warehouse that hosts a culinary market, with products made by local entrepreneurs.
+You can also choose to cross the Rijnhaven bridge behind Hotel New York to Katendrecht, where you'll find the Fenix Food Factory.
+This is an old port warehouse that hosts a culinary fresh market, with products made by local entrepreneurs.
 Here you can grab a nice meal and enjoy it on the waterfront.
 From the Fenix Food Factory it is another 15-minute walk to the beautiful SS Rotterdam, former flagship of the Holland America Line.
-Take a tour, or enjoy a drink and some amazing views on the upper deck.
+Take a tour, or enjoy a drink on the upper deck.
 What more do you need?

 Besides being a port city, Rotterdam is also a student city and therefore full of nice bars and restaurants.
-The Old Harbour (Oude Haven) is only a 10-minute walk away from MOCE.
-The charming Old Harbour is one of the oldest ports of Rotterdam and a popular nightlife area amongst local students.
+Two well known nightlife areas with a maritime atmosphere are the Scheepvaartkwartier and the Oude Haven (Old Harbour).
+The charming Oude Haven is one of the oldest ports of Rotterdam and a popular area amongst local students.
 Here you'll find lots of places for a bite and a drink.
 If the weather allows it, the waterfront terraces are a great place to sit and enjoy the sun.